 Following Straperetana, which commissioned over 15 artists to create new works for Pereto (Province of L’Aquila) over the summer, the Abruzzo hamlet is once more the protagonist of an artistic intervention.
-This time the Straperetana creators Paola Capata and Delfo Durante, together with the curator Saverio Verini, have invited the young Venice-based collective Fondazione Malutta to Pereto.
-Fondazione Malutta numbers over over 30 artists, the majority graduates of the prestigious Universita’ IUAV di Venezia, one of Italy’s leading schools of visual arts, architecture and design.
+This time the Straperetana creators Paola Capata and Delfo Durante, together with the Straperetana curator Saverio Verini, invited Fondazione Malutta.

-The sculptures will be handed out door to door on 5-7 December.
-On the last day, the Fondazione Malutta artists Thomas Braida and Valerio Nicolai will organize an artist-led walk amongst the streets of Pereto to uncover the hamlet and the disseminated sheep.
-These will remain visible outside the homes for the duration of the Christmas holidays.
+The sculptures have been handed out door to door on 5-7 December.
+On the last day, the Fondazione Malutta artists Thomas Braida and Valerio Nicolai have organized an artist-led walk amongst the streets of Pereto to uncover the hamlet and the disseminated sheep.
+These have remained visible outside the homes for the duration of the Christmas holidays.